MattTheDevV/HeroHero/readme.md

 ## **Disclaimer**
 This tool is intended for personal use only.
 Ensure you comply with HeroHero’s terms of service and only download content you have the right to access.
+This tool was created in less than a day!
+Dont expect it to be super optimized!

 ---